Julian Rush: Coming out sparks national debate

 In 1981, he came out as gay to some members of his church.
 The response was initially positive, but after the senior minister, other church elders and the larger congregation learned of Rush's disclosure, several members of the church expressed displeasure in having an openly gay pastor in their church.
 The United Methodist Church which had recently initiated a ban on “practicing homosexuals” in the church, was now put to the test.
 Both supporters and critics of Rush threatened to leave the church.
 The critics because of their objection to having a gay youth pastor, but also from supporters who didn't want to be members of a congregation that was openly hostile to gay people.

 The divisiveness on the issue created an untenable situation for the church and eventually they saw no way to address the issue, but to have Rush leave the congregation.

 In a controversial move, Bishop Melvin E. Wheatley assigned Rush to the smaller St. Paul United Methodist Church in Denver.
 St. Paul was one of the few United Methodist Churches in the United States at the time that openly welcomed gay people to their congregation.
 This was the first time that an openly gay pastor had received an appointment by the Methodist Church.
 Wheatley was severely criticized for his actions but survived the controversy.

 Despite working only part-time at St. Paul, Rush's arrival as an openly gay pastor helped increase the church's membership.
 Unfortunately, Rush's battles with the United Methodist Church establishment continued.
 This included two separate attempts to de-commission him as a minister.
 These de-commissioning efforts proved unsuccessful because it required proof that Rush was a practicing homosexual to be removed by the Church.

 Despite these setbacks, Rush's courage in coming out and the national publicity that followed served as an inspiration to other gay clergy.
 One of those individuals was Karen Oliveto, who would later become the first openly lesbian bishop in the United Methodist Church.

 Colorado AIDS Project

 At the same time, Rush was spending more time at the Gay and Lesbian Center just as the AIDS crisis was beginning.
 This led to his appointment in 1983 as the first director of the Colorado AIDS Project, which became the leading organization in Colorado to assist people infected with the virus.

 In the beginning of the Colorado AIDS Project, Rush was the only paid staff member working with two volunteers, and eight clients.
-For at least two years, Rush continued to work part-time at St. Paul despite spending between 50-60 hours a week with the Colorado AIDS Project.
+For at least two years, Rush continued to work part-time at St. Paul despite spending between 50 and 60 hours a week with the Colorado AIDS Project.

 By the time he left the Colorado AIDS Project in 2000, the organization had grown to over 50 paid employees and an annual budget of over $3 million.